The Scottish Parliament is statutorily responsible for nominating to Her Majesty, individuals for appointment.

 Susan Kemp, Jane-Claire Judson and Dr Alan Mitchell as members of the Scottish Human Rights Commission.

 With effect from 1 April 2011, sponsorship of the Standards Commission for Scotland transferred from the Scottish Government to the SPCB.
-Professor Kevin Dunion is the Convener and Lindsey Gallanders, Michael McCormick, Tricia Stewart and Julie Ward are members of the Commission.
+Professor Kevin Dunion is the Convener and Lindsey Gallanders, Michael McCormick, Tricia Stewart and Paul Walker are members of the Commission.

 The SPCB sets the terms and conditions of appointment of each of the above mentioned officeholders and, with the exception of the Auditor General, also provides them with their annual budget.